gilch/hissp/docs/style_guide.rst

            :else (print "not a number")))

-But a train of ``)``'s must not appear inside of a line, because then we'd have to count brackets!
+But a train of ``)``'s must not appear inside of a line, even in an implied group, because then we'd have to count brackets!
 If the train is trailing at the end of the line, then the tree structure is clear from the indents.
 How many is a train?
 When you have to count them.

-Breaking at two or more should be considered the default style.
+Always breaking at a train of two or more should be considered the default style.

-Maybe you can relax this in special cases.
+Maybe you can relax this rule in special cases.
-Honestly, even two or three in a row is really pushing it, but absolutely no more than that.
+But honestly, even two or three in a row is really pushing it.
 That's about the most a human can reliably count at a glance.
 Consider very seriously if a line break wouldn't be more legible there.